sebinseban/km44besd06/README.md

         output: a value is 8
         b value is 5

+5)Read a four digit integer from user and print it in the following pattern.
+        Input: 1234
+                  1
+                 34
+                234
+               1234

+Implement using Operators and Escape sequences.

 ### 2.2 ESCAPE SEQUENCES (28/12/2021) (ASSIGNMENT 2)

    1) notedown and practice all escape sequences